-A second “Moroccan crisis” grew tensions among the most powerful European nations and brought about the Treaty of Fez which was signed on March 30, 1912, and made Morocco a protectorate of France.
+A second “Moroccan crisis” grew tensions among the most influential European nations and brought about the Treaty of Fez which was signed on March 30, 1912, and made Morocco a protectorate of France.
 By a second treaty marked by the French and Spanish heads of state, Spain has conceded a Zone of impact in northern and southern Morocco on November 27, 1912.
-The northern part turned into the Spanish protectorate in Morocco, while the southern part was ruled from El Aiun as a support zone between the Spanish Colony of Rio de Oro and Morocco.
+The northern part turned into the Spanish protectorate in Morocco, while the southern part was ruled from El Aiun as a support zone between the Spanish Colonies of Rio de Oro and Morocco.
 By the Tangier Protocol marked in December 1923, Tangier got exceptional status and turned into an international zone.
 The treaty of Fez set off the 1912 Fez riots.

 The treaties did not lawfully deny Morocco of its status as a sovereign state, and the sultan remained the nation’s leader.
-Practically speaking, the sultan had no genuine force and the nation was ruled by a colonial government.
+Practically speaking, the sultan had no genuine force, and the nation was ruled by a colonial government.

 Under the protectorate, French government employees united themselves with the French settlers and with their supporters in France to keep any moves toward Moroccan independence.
 As conciliation continued, the French government concentrated on the misuse of Morocco’s mineral riches, the production of an advanced transportation framework, and the improvement of a modern farming industry adapted to the French market.
 A huge number of colons, or pilgrims, entered Morocco and obtained substantial tracts of the rich rural area.

 The separatist Republic of the Rif was proclaimed on September 18, 1921, by the general population of the Rif.
 It was broken up by Spanish and French powers on May 27, 1926.